FrancisCawog/Geo-Path-Finder/README.md

 # Futute Implementations

-    * Transform the 2D map into a 3D globe for a more immersive experience.
+    - Transform the 2D map into a 3D globe for a more immersive experience.
-    * Implement a zoom feature to focus on the area containing the start and end countries.
+    - Implement a zoom feature to focus on the area containing the start and end countries.
-    * Enhance the visual design, including pop-up boxes, buttons, and input elements.
+    - Enhance the visual design, including pop-up boxes, buttons, and input elements.
-    * Add blinking glow effects to countries once the game is successfully completed.
+    - Add blinking glow effects to countries once the game is successfully completed.
-    8Address any cross-browser compatibility issues to ensure consistent display.
+    - Address any cross-browser compatibility issues to ensure consistent display.